- Police Department

 The Hiring Process for Department Employees

-The process you are entering to become a police officer is comprehensive and typically takes about 6 months to complete after you take and pass the Civil Service examination.
+The process you are entering to become a police officer is comprehensive.
 You will be placed on a competitive civil service register for up to one year and processed in descending order.

 Ensure you meet the requirements.
 You must meet the minimum hiring standards for all police department employees.
 Once in the Background, applicants who do not meet the police department's eligibility requirements will be considered less competitive.